stfc/terraform-openstack/README.md

 ### Set up Access to the STFC cloud

-Copy your `PROJECT.rc` file onto the VM, then run `source PROJECT.rc` and enter your fedID password.
+Copy your `clouds.yaml` file into the VM's `.config/openstack/`.
+You will need to hard-code your password under `username:`.
+Some additional documentation can be found here: https://stfc-cloud-docs.readthedocs.io/en/latest/Reference/PythonSDK.html#clouds-yaml

 ### Install conda